 Things to Look for in an Editor

 Communication is key in any kind of relationship, and the same is true for a client-editor relationship.
 You want to be comfortable with the communication style.
 An editor should be open, thoughtful, considerate, and available.
 Ask the editor questions!
 A good editor should be happy to answer whatever questions you have to make you feel more comfortable hiring them.
 I like to take a professional yet friendly approach when communicating with my clients.
-We typically communicate via email but am open to other mediums as well.
+We typically communicate via email but I’m open to other mediums as well.
 Also, don’t be afraid to ask for a free editing sample.
 If you’re seriously considering hiring me as your editor, I’m happy to provide a sample of up to 2,000 words so you can see what my editing style is like and how I communicate.
+This also allows me to see what the scope of work will be so I can give you a more accurate quote.

 Professionalism is important.
 This kind of goes hand-in-hand with communication, but you want to ensure you’re hiring someone who has the right attitude: positive, encouraging, and motivating.
 Choose someone who has testimonials or who’s a member of a professional editing association.
 Look for an editor who offers tips and advice—they’re putting the time and effort into helping clients, potential clients, and the greater writing community, so you know they’re serious about their job as an editor.